 Reclassifying From ‘Hotel Resort’ to ‘Residential‘

-Fill out and mail the Petition to Dedicate for Residential Use to the Real Property Assessment Division and make sure they receive the letter by September 1st of a given year or, if you mail out late August or even on September 1st, have the letter postmarked by September 1st and, if granted, the residential tax rate would take effect on July 1st of the following year (beginning of next fiscal year).
+Fill out the Petition to Dedicate for Residential Use and mail it to the Real Property Assessment Division and make sure they receive the letter by September 1st of a given year or, if you mail out late August or even on September 1st, have the letter postmarked by September 1st and, if granted (Oct 1st), the residential tax rate would take effect on July 1st of the following year (beginning of next fiscal year).
 If you mail the Petition after September 1st you have to wait an additional year to have your condo reclassified to residential.